dblock/code.dblock.org/_posts/2019/2019-11-17-the-pros-and-cons-of-going-from-management-back-to-ic.markdown

 ### Conclusion

 Did I make the right decision?
 Six months in, yes.
-And I am a big fan of Marie Condo.
+And I am a big fan of Marie Kondo.
 After weighing all the pros and the cons, going from manager to IC brought me a lot of joy.
 Maybe it will bring you joy, too?